JoelStansbury/widgetron/README.md

 ### How it Works

-1. Builds and packages a minimal electron interface to navigate to `localhost:8866` and boot up the `jupyter lab` server
+1. Builds and packages a minimal electron interface to navigate to `localhost:8866` and boot up the `jupyter lab` server.
-2. Copies a notebook (specified by `-f`) into a template python package
+2. Copies a notebook or directory of notebooks (specified by `-nb`) into a template python package.
 3. Copies the entire contents of the built electron application into the template python package.
-4. Optionally copies a source code directory (specified by `-src`), if provided, into the template python package.

-   -  The package specifies `**` for package_data so be sure to clean out any `__pycache__` folders and other garbage.
-   -  Must be a valid python package (i.e. the folder must contain `__init__.py`)

-5. Makes a conda-package out of the python package template to hold the notebook, electron app, and source code if provided.
+4. Makes a conda-package out of the python package template to hold the notebook and packaged electron app.
-6. Builds an installer
+5. Builds an installer using conda/constructor.

-   -  Conda dependencies are specified with the `-deps` parameter (see example).

 ### Development Guide
 Before you run `widgetron`
-1. Create a conda environment yaml to define your dependencies

-   - pip dependencies are not supported

-2. If you want to create a Software Bill of Materials (SBOM), then you'll need to also lock this environment and provide the lockfile to the `explicit_lock` parameter.
+1. Conda dependencies are specified using one of the following paradigms. (pip dependencies are ignored)

+   - `dependencies` and `channels`.
+2 lists of strings identifying which packages to search for and which channels are searched. e.g. `widgetron . -nb my_notebook.ipynb --dependencies numpy matplotlib --channels conda-forge` `jupyterlab`, `conda`, and `menuinst` (if Windows) are included by default.
+   - `environment`.
+Pre-built conda environment which must contain `jupyterlab` `conda` and `menuinst` (if Windows).
+   - `explicit_lock`.
+Lockfile representing the exact package urls to be included in the environment.
+This env will be built within the widgetron work directory and the installer will be built from that env.
+This option allows the creatioin of a Software Bill of Materials (SBOM) for the conda packages.

-3. Create a `pyproject.toml` or `setup.cfg` and follow the examples to see how these should be formatted.
+2. Create a `pyproject.toml` or `setup.cfg` and follow the examples to see how these should be formatted.

-4. If you have additional source code to include there are two options for how to do so
+3. If you have additional source code to include there are two options for how to do so

    - (Recommended) create a conda package (using `conda-build`) and add it to the `-deps` argument.
    - (Easy, and dangerous) Include the raw source files